Republicans Overseas

-Mission

-The stated mission of Republicans Overseas is "to inspire the nine million Americans living overseas to engage more fully in the U.S. democratic political process through the provision of briefings, policy research and advocacy."
+The Republican Party does not organize a specific presidential primary for Republicans living overseas, so Republicans Overseas does not send any delegates to the Republican National Convention.
+This is in contrast to the Democrats Abroad, which runs the Democrats Abroad presidential primary.

 History

 Republicans Overseas was established on September 18, 2013, as a 527 political organization and incorporated as a (C4) NPO on January 1, 2014.
 RO has no connection to the former Republicans Abroad, though, globally, many of its chapters have migrated from it to Republicans Overseas, following the 2013 demise of its international organization.
 Significant events in the history of the organization include:

 On January 24, 2014, the RNC passed a resolution to repeal FATCA which had been authored by Republicans Overseas.

 On September 10, 2014, RO hosted Governor Rick Perry in Beijing.

 In the summer of 2014, RO hosted Senator Mike Lee in London.

 The RNC passed a "resolution opposing OECD's global reporting standards" on January 16, 2015, authored by RO.

 On April 14, 2015, RO proposed a repeal of FATCA and an end to citizen-based taxation to the Senate Finance Committee, then, on July 14, filed lawsuit Crawford v.
 U.S. Department of Treasury with the U.S. District Court for the Southern District of Ohio to repeal FATCA.
 On September 26, plaintiffs demonstrated outside of the U.S. Embassy in London.

 RO submitted a proposal to repeal FATCA and to replace CBT with (since named) Territorial Taxation for Individuals to the House Ways and Means Committee, on March 22, 2016.

 On April 26, 2016, Judge Thomas M. Rose dismissed the RO's FATCA lawsuit on the grounds that the plaintiffs lacked legal standing to pursue the suit.

 RO Israel hosted a major rally in support of the Donald Trump 2016 presidential campaign on October 26, 2016, known as the Jerusalem Forever Event.

 On January 6, 2017, RO submitted a proposal on Territorial Taxation for Individuals to the House Ways and Means Committee.

 RO UK hosted an inauguration event for President Trump on January 20, 2017.

+On April 26, 2017, the United States Congressional Oversight Committee held hearings on "Reviewing the Unintended Consequences of the Foreign Account Tax Compliance Act."
+Senator Rand Paul appeared alongside Republicans Overseas' Jim Bopp and Mark Crawford as well as fellow co-plaintiffs in the FATCA lawsuit, Daniel Kuettel and Donna-Lane Nelson, to give testimony before the Committee.

 In the summer of 2017, RO hosted Senator Rand Paul in Rome.

 In March 2019, Marc Zell met with Mayor Moshe Lion for RO's formal proposal of holding its October annual international conference for GOP representatives residing in 62 countries at Jerusalem.

+In 2023, RO launched the Worldwide Freedom Initiative (WFI), the brainchild of Solomon Yue, Kerry McQuisten, and Randy Yaloz.
+The first WFI Summit is scheduled to be held in Paris, France, in November 2023.

 Leadership

-Republican Overseas is advised by its Advisory Committee, and operates under a Board of Governors, which includes:
+Republican Overseas is advised by its advisory committee, and operates under a board of governors, which includes: